 Time-bound: What is the established completion date and does that completion date create a practical sense of urgency?

 For example, a SMART goal might be aiming to host 4 Princess Tea Parties per month (1/per weekend).
 Is it specific?
 Yes.
 4 per month.
 Measurable?
 Yes.
 Achievable?
 It’s possible, yes.
 Have others done it?
 Yes (we have lots of stories about how we did more than one party per weekend).
 Do you have the necessary knowledge and skills?
-Yes and no. You will have the Princess Tea Party Business in a Box, but you might still be a little “green” in the experience area.
+Yes and no. You will have the Princess Tea Party Ultimate Course, but you might still be a little “green” in the experience area.
 Will it challenge you?
 Definitely.
 Results-focused: Purpose/Benefit: Gain more experience in presenting the parties, and gain some income.
 Time-bound?
 Yes.
 One month.
-Here’s a great worksheet to get you started.

 Setting SMART goals is a practical way to overcome of the fear of failing.
 If you have a plan, even just a small one, you can focus on the plan and not the path.